nvim-telescope/telescope-live-grep-args.nvim/README.md

 ## What it does

-It passes the entire prompt to the grep command additionally to the vimgrep options.
+It enables passing arguments to the grep command, `rg` examples:

+- `--no-ignore foo`
+- `"foo bar" bazdir`

 ## Installation